gristlabs/grist-help/help/formula-cheat-sheet.md

 `Interactions.lookupRecords(Contact=$id, Type="To-Do")` finds all records in the Interactions table where the Contacts match and the Type is To-Do.
 This returns a list of records that we assign to the variable `items`.

-Next, all Dates assigned to the records in our item list are evaluated to find the minimum date.
+Next, we use [dot notation](references-lookups.md#lookuprecords-and-dot-notation) to find all Dates assigned to the records in our `items` list.
+These dates are evaluated to find the minimum date.
 This is the value that is returned.
 So, we see the date of the task that is due the soonest.

 If there are no items in the list, nothing is returned and the field is left blank.

+In the MAX() example, the list has two items: `$Max_Students - $Count` and `0`, and the formula returns whichever is greater.
+In the MIN() example, the variable `items` is pulling a list of records based on the [lookupRecords](references-lookups.md#lookuprecords-and-len) arguments, listing the dates, and returning the smallest date.

 </details>
 </section>